- A computer running Rocky Linux.

 crontab -edoes not need to specify a user (the currently logged-in user is used by default), while /etc/crontab needs to specify a user.

-- What should I do if the specified command or script is not executed correctly?
+- What should you do if the specified command or script is not run correctly?

 Check the /var/log/cron* file, use